-It is somewhat curious that Rawls does not here fully pursue the alternative avenue of examining whether the fair value of the political liberties could be guaranteed (even under a broadly WSC-regime) through mechanisms other than egalitarian dispersal of productive wealth: for example, through campaign finance reform, or the regulation of political speech.
+It is curious that Rawls does not here fully pursue the alternative avenue of examining whether the fair value of the political liberties could be guaranteed (even under a broadly WSC-regime) through mechanisms other than egalitarian wealth-dispersal: for example, through campaign finance reform, or the regulation of political speech.
 In his comparison of WSC and POD, Rawls does not consider strategies whereby the political sphere can be insulated from the economic sphere, even under the conditions of background inequality associated with a WSC-type regime.
-But there seems to be no obvious reason to think it impossible that a capitalist welfare state with highly concentrated ownership of the means of production could still enact such policies of "insulation."
+But there seems to be no reason to think it impossible that a capitalist welfare state with highly concentrated ownership of the means of production could still enact such policies of 'insulation'.

-Rawls's position is especially puzzling when one sees, in his discussion of the fair value of the political liberties, that he actually does advocate, in a different context, precisely the kind of policies that I mention here for insulating the economic and political spheres from one another.
-Rawls makes use of just such a strategy in rebutting the common charge of socialists and radical democrats "that the equal liberties in a modern democratic state are in practice merely formal."
-Yet, if Rawls believes that these sorts of "insulation" policies would be sufficient to counter this sort of challenge from more radical forms of egalitarianism, then it is difficult to see why such strategies could not also be harnessed in defense of the possibility of satisfying the first principle of justice even under WSC.
-We might say that Rawls is in two minds about the "insulation strategy" for protecting the fair value of the political liberties; and it thus seems difficult to make sense of Rawls's claim that POD solves the problem of political corruption, whereas WSC cannot.
+Rawls's position is especially puzzling when one sees, in his discussion of the fair value of the political liberties (JF, 148-50), that he actually does advocate, in a different context, precisely the kind of policies that I mention here for insulating the economic and political spheres from one another.
+Rawls makes use of just such a strategy in rebutting the common charge of socialists and radical democrats "that the equal liberties in a modern democratic state are in practice merely formal" (JF, 148).17 Yet, if Rawls believes that these sorts of 'insulation' policies would be sufficient to counter this sort of challenge from more radical